Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-A climate-smart agribusiness plan that could help the community in St. Rupert Mayer overcome the challenges of food insecurity, food waste and unemployment with climate-resilient practices.
+A climate-smart agribusiness plan that could help the community in St. Rupert Mayer overcome the challenges of food insecurity, food waste, and unemployment with climate-resilient practices.

 Desired Impact